 Tea farmers harvest Yue Guang Bai early in April, then minimally process it — quite typical of a white tea.
 However, there is something extraordinary about this tea that differentiates it from all others.

 Yue Guang Bai translates as “white moonlight” in Chinese.
-Indeed, farmers make sure to only harvest this tea at night, under the bright moonlight of a full moon.
-But why?
+There is a legend that farmers make sure to only harvest this tea at night, under the bright moonlight of a full moon.

 While most white tea comes from Fujian province, Yue Guang Bai is a unique Yunnan tea, in that Yunnan is not traditionally known for its white tea.

 As we've already mentioned, Yue Guang Bai undergoes minimal processing like all other white tea.
 The steps are simplicity itself:

 - Quick Withering

 - Drying overnight in the fresh air or, if the tea requires a longer time to dry, in a dark room.